 It's roughly 11 by 11 and it has enough tools in it that you can build almost any kind of woodworking project.
 Plus, there's room to park a car while you're working.
 The key is we keep everything we can mobile so that when we're done, we can park the second car.
 Now, I'm going to give you a tour of this entire shop and show you how we got so much efficiency into such a small space.

-Let's start with the core of most shops, table saw.
+Let's start with the core of most shops, the table saw.
 We opted for a portable jobsite saw that folds up and we can put it against the wall.
 It's useful and really efficient.
 Next, every workshop needs a router table, and this is the Rockler convertible benchtop router table.
 Don't let its small size fool you.
 It has all of the features of the full size router table, plus it folds up against the wall when we're done.
 I really like that.

 Dust collection is critical in any woodworking shop, but especially so in a small shop, but we don't need a huge dust collection system.
 We've used a shop vacuum.
-It's connected to a separator.
+It's connected to a dust separator.
 The separator pulls out chips and other big debris that keeps your shop vacuum from filling up more quickly and keeps the filter cleaner longer.
-In addition to the separator, we have this hose rail which allows us to connect to almost any tool in the whole top shop.
+In addition to the separator, we have this flexiport hose which allows us to connect to almost any tool in the whole top shop.

 Then when we're done, we just roll the hose right back up, and also allows us to maybe vacuum out a car if something gets dusty.
 Every workshop needs a workbench, but ideally in a small space, even the workbench should be mobile.
-That's why we use these casters from Rockler.
-They're workbench casters.
+That's why we use these workbench casters from Rockler.
 We can move the bench to where we need it.
 When we set it down, it is rock solid.

 This anti-fatigue mat we've placed at the bench makes that time you spent standing at your bench a lot easier on your body.
 Let's talk about how we utilize the wall for storage.
 You can't have too many clamps and hanging them on the wall is super efficient.
 Plus, we've got our bench cookies here and all their accessories.
-We've got a shelf for our glue and paper towels to clean up the glue mess when you're done.
+We've got a shop tray for our glue and paper towels to clean up the glue mess when you're done.

 Let's talk a bit about this mechanics tool cart.
 These shallow drawers are commonly used for wrenches and those mechanic tools and sometimes we don't think of them for woodworking.
-In fact, by making use of this Lock-Align draw organizational system, these shallow drawers store all sorts of our woodworking supplies efficiently and you'll never lose sight of them.
+In fact, by making use of this Lock-Align draw organizer system, these shallow drawers store all sorts of our woodworking supplies efficiently and you'll never lose sight of them.
 You know what the most overlooked aspect of almost any shop regardless of the size?
 Lighting.

 Bright, even lighting makes your time in the shop safer, more efficient, and so much more pleasant.
 Here we've used for 5,000 lumen led lights ganged together and it makes all the difference.
 Finally, I want to tell you about one of my favorite fixtures in this small shop setting.
 I think you might have noticed some ceiling tracks when we were showing you the lights.
 That allows us to do a couple of things.